lugg/react-native-config/README.md

 }
 ```

-They are also available to settings in `AndroidManifest.xml` and others:
+And use them to configure libraries in `AndroidManifest.xml` and others:

 ```xml
 <meta-data